 The KU IT Security Office (ITSO) has seen an increase in two types of email scams:

-Issues with voicemail have been resolved.
-If you continue to experience any problems with voicemail services, please contact KU IT Customer Service Center at 864-8080.
+Issues with Blackboard have been resolved.
+If you continue to experience any problems with Blackboard services, please contact KU IT Customer Service Center at 864-8080.

 Our FY2018 IT Prioritization Plan was created by KU IT leadership and staff to align our efforts with the University’s mission and strategy.
 This plan will guide our decisions in directing efforts and allocating resources over the next 12-18 months.